 Workcover benefits are limited and may not always cover all the expenses sustained.
 Common law damages, on the other hand, can help you recover all additional expenses.

 - The medical diagnosis of work injuries and relevant medical reports by your Doctor and any relevant specialists

 - The degree of permanent impairment and whether you are able to return to work

 - The severity of the work injuries and how it influences your daily life and working life

-- The consequences of the work injuries
+- The consequences of work injuries upon your life and income

 If we recommend a damages claim is viable, we will arrange written opinions from specialists (Independent Medical Examinations or IMES’) around such issues as diagnosis, prognosis, work capacity and vocational capacity.